Fatten Your Paycheck and Still Get a Tax Refund

 - Take $240 and divide it by 24.

 You should take the time to work with the withholding calculator to find the balance between a big refund and a big paycheck.
-Likely, in order for your paycheck to still be bigger, your desired refund amount will need to be smaller than your usual refund — which assumes nothing else has changed in your tax situation.
+Likely, for your paycheck to still be bigger, your desired refund amount will need to be smaller than your usual refund, assuming nothing else has changed in your tax situation.
 If your desired refund is higher than your typical refund, your paycheck will likely shrink due to the extra withholding.

 Once you've filled out your Form W-4, submit it to the correct department at your company as soon as possible.
 The sooner towards the beginning of the year you turn in the form and get it processed, the more accurate the calculations the calculator provided should be for the year.
 The effort will be well worth it when you start seeing bigger paychecks or when you get the bigger refund you are looking for.